CFL 2019: East Bengal edge out Mohammedan Sporting to remain in the title hunt | Goal.com

 The striker received a long ball from Tirthankar Sarkar inside the box and found the back of the net quite easily.
 Kouassi's marker Mehtab Singh was caught napping.

-East Bengal climb to the top of the table after today's win.
+East Bengal climbed to the top of the table with the win.
 They now have to win their last match against Calcutta Customs and hope Peerless drop points in either of their two remaining matches.